 - Follow marketing measures from the video campaign to enhance the results

-TREND #13: Dynamic, interactive ads on social media
+16. Instagram Trends: Dynamic, interactive ads on social media

-Stories format started from Snapchat.
-Nowadays, Instagram, Facebook, Messenger, Youtube, and many others also incorporated that into their application.
-The popularity of ephemeral content is stunning.
+The social media story format started with Snapchat.
+Nowadays, they are trending on Instagram, Facebook, Messenger, YouTube, and many others also incorporated that into their application.

 How to leverage ephemeral content for your brand?

-Moreover, some companies use it to share user-generated content (UGC) or to get the user closer by showing “behind the scenes” or backstage material.
+Moreover, some companies use ephemeral content to share user-generated content (UGC) or to get the user closer by showing “behind the scenes” or backstage material.

-TREND #11: Social Media detox
+18. Instagram Trends: Social Media detox

 Smartphone users start to understand how much time they are losing on “pointless” scrolling through different platforms.

-TREND #10: TikTok *boom*
+19. TikTok *boom*

 This entertainment platform is getting more and more popular.

-TREND #9: Switch from macro to micro-influencers
+20. Instagram Trends: Switch from macro to micro influencers

 Most sponsored content is already met with disapproval, as users tend to be suspicious about the quality and truth of such recommendations.

-Companies are aware of it and that is why they tend to switch from macro- to micro-influencers.
+Companies are aware of it, and that is why they tend to switch from macro- to micro-influencers.

 - Estimate your budget on this campaign before contacting the persona

-TREND #8: Growing social eCommerce
+21. Instagram Trends: Growing social eCommerce

 One of the most known tools as a response to this trend is Sprout Social.

-TREND #6: Be loyal in social media
+23. Instagram Trends: Be loyal on social media

-The new trend in social media is brand loyalty.
-Companies are no longer interested in numbers of followers or likes, as much as they are in having a long-term follower who believes in the brand.
+Another new trend in social media is brand loyalty.
+Companies are no longer interested in numbers of followers or likes as much as they are in having a long-term follower who believes in the brand.

-Marketers also know that a smaller group of followers, than a big number, is much more valuable.
-Only the ones who are loyal to a brand will persuade others and leave positive reviews (without any special rewards).
+Marketers also know that a smaller group of followers, rather than a big number, is much more valuable.
+Only the ones who are loyal to a brand will persuade others and leave positive reviews (without requiring any special rewards).

 How to improve brand loyalty?